comtihon/enot/README.md

         {env, []}
     ]}.
 Where `modules` are the list of all application's modules and `app` is the object of Package class from `coon/packages/package.py` representing current project.
 You can use it's properties in templating.
+In `app.src` you have also `hostname` available for templating.

 TODO example or full doc here.
 __relx.config__